Coriana/blog/_posts/2025-04-06-first-post.md

 ---
 layout: post
 title: "Welcome to My First Post"
-date: 2025-04-06 12:00:00 +0000
+date: 2025-04-06 20:00:00 +0000
 ---

 This is my first blog post!
 I've set up this Jekyll-based blog to share my thoughts and experiences.
+This was accomplished using ChatGPT and VS Code's new Agent feature.

 ## Features of this blog